 - Our nutrition educator for Bradford/Tioga counties, sponsored by SNAP-Ed, delivers nutrition education to school-age kids over the summer through our partnership with the Tioga County Partnership for Community Health “Fit for Life” Program.
 Lessons are delivered from the CATCH Kids Club curriculum and include food tastings.
 We hope to expand our school-age programming this year – stay tuned!

-- An Earth Day event at the Ferguson Township Elementary School was sponsored by Dr. Jennifer Savage Williams, Director of CCOR, and her Community Nutrition 456 students in the planning and implementation of 10 interactive learning experience booths that approximately 380 students rotated through.
-This activity provided the students with a unique, enriching, hands-on, learning experience.
+- An Earth Day event at the Ferguson Township Elementary School is sponsored by Dr. Jennifer Savage Williams, Director of CCOR, and her Community Nutrition 456 students in the planning and implementation of 10 interactive learning experience booths that approximately 380 students rotated through.
+This activity provides the students with a unique, enriching, hands-on, learning experience.
 As part of this event, the center partnered with Leslie Pillen, sustainable Student Farm Design Coordinator at Penn State University, in installing a community garden at the school.

-- CCOR sponsored Registered Dietitian, Katie McNitt attended Camp Energy, a week-long camp where youth ages 11-18 who have or are at risk of overweight/obesity interact in nutrition and exercise education.
+- CCOR sponsored Registered Dietitian, Katie McNitt attends Camp Energy, a week-long camp where youth ages 11-18 who have or are at risk of overweight/obesity interact in nutrition and exercise education.
 The vision of this camp is to develop healthy habits in youth to prevent and treat obesity and provide a support network for youth in this endeavor.
-Activities included hands-on opportunities to try new physical activities, recording food and exercise, trying new foods in a positive atmosphere, learning to cook healthy meals, and incorporating attainable goal setting into daily life.
+Activities include hands-on opportunities to try new physical activities, recording food and exercise, trying new foods in a positive atmosphere, learning to cook healthy meals, and incorporating attainable goal setting into daily life.

 - CCOR sponsored an outreach event at the YMCA where quick, healthy meals & snacks were discussed with nutrition and the importance of a healthy diet.
 A food tasting for 32 YMCA campers, aged 6-12 years was offered at the YMCA of Centre County held at 115 W. Streamside Place, Springe Mills, PA.
 CCOR staff coordinated event plans, interfaced with community partners, & implemented all activities in the field.